Alpha-Guardian/Engram/docs/PROMOTION_CONTRACT.md

 All public gains are read against the same authoritative parent boundary.

-### 2. Strict Multi-Route Scientific Gate
+### 2. Strict Multi-Route Acceptance Gate

 The formal mainline behind the current surface is not a single-benchmark contract.
-It requires:
+It requires multiple benchmark routes, including:

-- `logiqa`
+- `LogiQA`
-- `gsm8k`
+- `GSM8K`
-- `ifbench`
+- a narrow instruction-following benchmark

-This matters because the promoted surface is not supposed to be interpreted as one benchmark hack.
+This matters because the accepted host surface is not supposed to be interpreted as a one-benchmark trick.

 ### 3. External Dev And External Blind